zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ---

 ## Motivation

 National flags are more than just beautiful pieces of cloth — they represent a country's identity, history, culture, and beliefs.
-As a person who has always been curious about **how culture connects to society's well-being**, I wanted to adress this topic from a **data science perspective**.
+As a person who has always been curious about **how culture connects to society's well-being**, I wanted to address this topic from a **data science perspective**.

 Some questions I am curious to explore:
 - Are countries with **blue flags** happier on average?
 - Do **religious symbols** in flags reflect differences in GDP or happiness?
 - Are there visible patterns in flag designs based on **geographic regions or economic status**?

+Flags often feature powerful symbols such as ✝️ (cross), ☪️ (crescent), ⭐ (star), ⚒️ (hammer & sickle), which might reflect a country's identity and possibly correlate with happiness and well-being.

-Although there are studies about the cultural and political meaning of flags, **there is little to no data-driven research**into how flag aspects link to social variables such as happiness.
+Although there are studies about the cultural and political meaning of flags, **there is little to no data-driven research** into how flag aspects link to social variables such as happiness.
 That makes this a **creative and original** project combining data science with social science.

 ---